 One of Jaemi’s greatest strengths is her ability to recruit good people to join the exciting projects she creates.
 Having always had an entrepreneurial streak, she has been organizing performances and creating opportunities for music making since she was a teenager.
 Her enthusiasm and collaborative leadership style help her engage colleagues and audiences alike.
 Jaemi’s reputation for honesty and respect helps her to build professional and personal relationships with players.
 It is these relationships that form the basis of her organizing campaigns that get her projects off the ground, often without financial backing.
 Jaemi’s naturally warm nature helps her to connect to audiences on a human level and make them feel like a part of the concert event, rather than voyeurs.
 With players and listeners alike, Jaemi builds a sense community that generates volunteers and helps an organization grow from the inside out.

 In founding the Houston Heights Orchestra in 2011, Jaemi created a symphonic ensemble and musical community that builds connections by sharing music.
 The all-volunteer orchestra with rotating seating is made up of professionals, music students, and amateurs, all of whom come to rehearsals for something that is surprisingly hard to find – enjoyable music making.
-Concerts are in intimate settings in the Heights neighborhood and always include social time with the audience and performers sharing refreshments.
+During her tenure with the orchestra, concerts were in intimate settings in the Heights neighborhood and always included social time with the audience and performers sharing refreshments.
 The collaborative atmosphere and general goodwill of the group make for exciting performances which have earned the group a sizable community audience.
 Fans of the Houston Heights Orchestra come to performances to hear great music and have an enjoyable night out.
 When performers and listeners come together with an adventurous and open spirit, great things can happen.